 “DEVELOPING AND PREPARING YOUNG BASKETBALL ATHLETES TO REPRESENT WA”

-The State Performance Program will identify the State’s most talented athletes and create an intensive training environment that will “develop and prepare young basketball athletes to represent WA” at an Australian Junior Championship.
+The purpose of the Basketball WA State Performance Program is to identify the State’s most talented athletes and create an intensive training environment that will “develop and prepare young basketball athletes to represent WA” at an Australian Junior Championship.

 Basketball WA believes that the establishment of a direct pathway for athletes in the SPP into the State Team Program will improve the quality of State Team performance into the future.

-The 2017 State Team squads will be selected from athletes attending the SPP.
+The 2024 State Team squads will be selected from athletes attending the SPP.
 Therefore, players wishing to represent WA at an Australian Junior Championship will be required to participate in the SPP.
-A combined SPP/State team trial will be held to form squads.
+A combined SPP/State team trials will be held to form squads.

 The Basketball WA High Performance Manager may make an exception for a player to only attend the State Team part of the program in special circumstances that support the best outcome for the State Program.